AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module12/ex4.md

 ![Demo](./images/aecjo.png)

-Next, you'll see the **Journey Orchestration**-homepage, which shows all existing Journeys.
+Next, you'll see the **Journey Orchestration** homepage, which shows all existing Journeys.

 ![Demo](./images/journeyhome.png)